 New Hope Missionary Baptist Church grew out of a small Sunday School which met in Brush Arbor.
 The first Sunday School teacher was Mrs. Josephine Williams.
 From her, Sunday School class grew the church.
 During the warm pleasant summer of 1866, the freed slaves sang, testified, and prayed to God who had delivered them from their own personal Egypt land.
 After cold weather began, they were allowed to meet down in the public school for Negro children in the community.
 This was a log building with heat, and it provided protection from the cold weather.

 Realizing that it needed a pastor, New Hope called Reverend Calvin Hackney who came to lead the people.
 It was typical in those early days for churches to select one Sunday per month as its pastoral Sunday.
-New Hope chose the second Sunday but Sunday school convened every Sunday.
+New Hope chose the second Sunday, but Sunday school convened every Sunday.
 Pastor Hackney led the first building program which resulted in the first church building.

 New Hope Missionary Baptist Church is located about twelve miles south of Durham, North Carolina, just one-half mile off Old Fayetteville Road (now NC Highway 751).
 The plot of land on which the church now stands was given by the late Carolyn Williams, sister of the late Josephine Williams, and Mathew Mitchell.
-Land was donated by Mr. and Mrs. Collie Mack Sears for the parking lot in 1996.
+The land was donated by Mr. and Mrs. Collie Mack Sears for the parking lot in 1996.

 New Hope Missionary Baptist Church exists to give hope to a lost world through the word of God which expresses His love through the word of God which expresses His love through the sacrifice of His son Jesus Christ.
 We emphasize sound doctrinal teaching, living by faith and prayer, and expressing generosity through service.
-We hold as valuable all people, personal relationship with God, and Go’s ability to transform lives through His spirit.
+We hold as valuable all people, our personal relationship with God, and God’s ability to transform lives through His spirit.